Annual report & consolidated financial statements 2025

 The Group is sensitive to changes in interest rates where interest is charged on a variable rate basis.
 This risk has been minimized by:

-- renegotiation of interest rates on some of the other loans from 10% to 5% (all fixed rates),
+renegotiation of interest rates on some of the other loans from 10% to 5% (all fixed rates) all then being forgone by the lender,

 Credit risk management

-Credit risk refers to the risk that a counter-party will default on its contractual obligations resulting in financial loss to the Group.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
+There is limited exposure due to no trade receivables and that the primary exposure relates to cash and cash equivalents, which are all deposited with reputable banks.

 Liquidity risk management

-The Directors have, after careful consideration of the factors set out above, concluded that it is appropriate to adopt the going concern basis for the preparation of the financial statements and the financial statements do not include any adjustments that would result if the going concern basis was not appropriate.
+The Directors have, after careful consideration of the risks above, concluded that it is appropriate to adopt the going concern basis for the preparation of the financial statements and the financial statements do not include any adjustments that would result if the going concern basis was not appropriate.

 Derivative financial instruments